 By Larry Kreider

-Jesus taught His disciples to pray with six major focuses (or spiritual rooms to pray in) so they could experience a balanced prayer life (Luke 11:1-4; Matthew 6:9-13).
-This prayer is a guide as we pray by the leading of His Holy Spirit.
+Jesus taught His disciples to pray with six major focal points, or spiritual rooms, so they could experience a balanced prayer life (Luke 11:1-4; Matthew 6:9-13).
+This prayer known as The Lord’s Prayer can guide us as we pray by the leading of His Holy Spirit.
 I invite you to join me and allow Jesus to walk you into the following six spiritual rooms:

 The Adoration Room

-Our Father in heaven, May your name be honored (Matt.
-6:9b).
-He is our daddy who loves when we come to Him.
+Our Father in heaven, May your name be honored (Matthew 6:9b).
+He is our Daddy who loves when we come to Him.
 When I build my daily house of prayer, I worship and adore Him as my God and spend time honoring His holy name.
-I declare His lordship over my life and over my family and the region I live in.
+I declare His Lordship over my life and over my family and the region I live in.
 I declare that His name is above every name.

 The Declaration Room